nightroman/FarNet/PowerShellFar/README.md

 **Complete**

-It calls TabExpansion for the text in the editor, the command line, or an edit box in a dialog.
-The built-in PowerShell TabExpansion is replaced with advanced [TabExpansion2.ps1](#tabexpansion2ps1).
+It calls TabExpansion for the text in the editor, command line, and dialogs.
+The native PowerShell TabExpansion is replaced with advanced [TabExpansion2.ps1](#tabexpansion2ps1).

 **Errors**